La Maison Carré, declarado patrimonio mundial de la Humanidad, en Nîmes, frente al Carré d'Art

 Its strategic location, close to the Maison Carrée and Les Halles de Nîmes, makes it easy to include in your itinerary when exploring the city.

-Diego’s Tip: : If you’re interested in fashion or design, pay special attention to the rooms dedicated to textiles.
-You’ll uncover fascinating insights about Nîmes’ influence on modern fashion!
+Diego’s tip: If you’re interested in fashion or design, pay special attention to the rooms dedicated to fabrics.
+You will discover fascinating and unexpected details about the influence of Nîmes, France, on modern fashion!

 Also, take your time to stroll through the museum’s inner garden—a quiet spot to reflect on all you’ve learned.

-• Admission Fee: From €3, free for visitors under 18 and on the first Sunday of each month, like other museums in the city.
+🎫 Entrance fee: From €3, free for visitors under 18 and on the first Sunday of each month, just like other museums in the city

 9- Musée des Beaux-Arts: An Artistic Journey in the Heart of Nimes